JuliaPy/PyPlot.jl/README.md

 pyplot.figure()
 ```

-If matplotlib window opened up, then it should be a successful
+If matplotlib window open up, it should be a successful installation.
-installation.

 ## Usage